kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 Guard this by a `WatchCacheConsistentReads` feature gate.

+This alternative requires using `WatchProgressRequest` which is only available in etcd 3.4+, and so would require we make the kube-apiserver aware of etcd's minor version, which is described in more detail later.

+<<[UNRESOLVED @serathius]>>
+Propose a method to make kube-apiserver aware of etcd version:
+* Flag providing etcd version to kube-apiserver `--storage-backend=etcd3.4`
+* Flag to enable/disable the feature `--allow-using-progress-notify`
+* Have kube-apiserver check cluster version in etcd `/version` endpoint.
+  Retry the check logic if `WatchProgressRequest` fails.
+<<[/UNRESOLVED]>>

-#### Use WithProgressNotify to enable automatic watch updates
+#### Use RequestProgress to enable automatic watch updates

-Create etcd watches with `WithProgressNotify` enabled (available in all etcd 3.x versions).

-When `WithProgressNotify` is enabled on an etcd watch, etcd sends progress events to the watch automatically.
-By default etcd sends progress events every 10 minutes, which is not frequent enough to be useful for our needs, so we will modify etcd to send them more frequently.

-When an consistent LIST request is received and the watch cache is enabled:
+When a consistent LIST request is received and the watch cache is enabled:

 - Get the current revision from etcd for the resource type being served.
-The returned revision is strongly consistent (guaranteed to be the latest revision via a quorum read).
+Use an etcd range request against a known empty range with limit=1 to ensure returned revision is strongly consistent.
+- If the cache already has the current revision, serve the request from cache.
+If not,
+  - Send a `WatchProgressRequest` to etcd on the watch channel that the watch cache is consuming.
 - Use the existing `waitUntilFreshAndBlock` function in the watch cache to wait briefly for the watch to catch up to the current revision.
 - If the block times out, the request will result in rejection. (see "What if the watch cache is stale?" section for details)

-To get the revsion we have some options:

-- Use an etcd range request with `WithCount` enabled so etcd return only a count and revision
-- Use an etcd range request against a known empty range with limit=1 as an additional guard (since etcd does not allow for limit=0)

 Consistent GET requests will continue to be served directly from etcd.
 We will only serve consistent LIST requests from cache.

-Important: We are planning to set the progress notify interval to 250ms, which will introduce up to 250ms latency to consistent LIST requests.

-Optional: For some (but not all) of the etcd progress watch events, also create a kubernetes "bookmark" watch event and send it to kube-apiserver clients so that reflectors and shared informers are kept up-to-date.
+For the etcd progress notification, we will create a kubernetes "bookmark" watch event and send it to kube-apiserver clients so that reflectors and shared informers are kept up-to-date.
 The benefit of this is that it minimizes the chance that these clients will end up with an out-of-date